spacetelescope/slitlessutils/docs/calib.rst

 Since ``slitlessutils`` is largely predicated forward-modeling the WFSS data, the usual workflow begins with a known direct image position and assumed wavelength, then the WFSS image position can be found by:

 #.
-Use the world-coordinate system (WCS) to transform from the direct image position to the *undispersed position* in the WFSS image.
+Use the :term:`world-coordinate system` (WCS) to transform from the direct image position to the *undispersed position* in the WFSS image.
 #.
 Invert the spectral dispersion to find the parameter (:math:`t`).
 #.
 Evaluate the spectral trace with the parameter (:math:`t`).